Bourdieu, P. and Passeron, J – C (1990) Reproduction in Education, Society and Culture, 2nd edition, London: Sage Publications.

 Book one: Foundations of a Theory of Symbolic Violence

 [Laid out horribly formally as a series of theses and glosses.
-I have not attempted to reproduce (!) this structure, and have mostly summarised the glosses.]
+I have not attempted to reproduce (!) this structure, and have mostly summarized the glosses.]

 Power conceals itself under symbolic forms [and therefore all symbolic forms are really power relations?].
 Understanding this requires a classically sociological approach which neither reduces everything to individuals nor to a theory of symbols [semiotics?]
 All pedagogic action is symbolic violence which imposes a cultural arbitrary.
 There are many kinds of pedagogic action, shared across social groups including the family and institutionalised education.
 Pedagogic action always legitimates the dominant class by reproducing its cultural arbitrary [this seems to be an acknowledgement here that the dominated class can occasionally reproduce its own cultural arbitrary, in families].
 School and classroom activities are best seen as ‘fourth degree propositions’ of this general tendency.
 However, schools do tend to secure a monopoly of legitimate symbolic violence [legitimated by the state, presumably].